MuhammadShahzeel/rep-buddy/README.md

 # 🏋️‍♂️ Rep Buddy

 **Rep Buddy** is a practice project built using the **MERN stack**.
-It helps users manage their workout routines, track sets and reps, and monitor progress — ideal for learning full-stack development.
+It helps users manage their workout routines, track sets and reps, and monitor progress — ideal for learning full-stack development

 ## 🌐 Live Demo